nunocoracao/blowfish/exampleSite/content/docs/hosting-deployment/index.md

   HUGO_VERSION = "0.100.2"
 ```

-This configuration assumes you are deploying Congo as a Hugo module.
+This configuration assumes you are deploying Blowfish as a Hugo module.
 If you have installed the theme using another method, change the build command to simply `hugo --gc --minify -b $URL`.

 When you push the config file to your repo, Netlify should automatically deploy your site.
 You can check the deploy logs in the Netlify UI to check for any errors.